LeMaitre Vascular (NASDAQ:LMAT) Updates Q1 2022 Earnings Guidance

-LeMaitre Vascular (NASDAQ:LMAT – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
+LeMaitre Vascular (NASDAQ:LMAT – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.260-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.300.
 The company issued revenue guidance of $37.70 million-$39.70 million, compared to the consensus revenue estimate of $39.22 million.LeMaitre Vascular also updated its FY 2022 guidance to $1.350-$1.450 EPS.

+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 24th.
+Investors of record on Tuesday, March 8th will be paid a $0.125 dividend.
+The ex-dividend date is Monday, March 7th.
+This is a positive change from LeMaitre Vascular’s previous quarterly dividend of $0.11.
+This represents a $0.50 annualized dividend and a yield of 1.18%.
+LeMaitre Vascular’s dividend payout ratio (DPR) is 39.68%.

-In other news, insider Trent G. Kamke sold 7,929 shares of the firm’s stock in a transaction on Wednesday, March 2nd.
-The shares were sold at an average price of $48.22, for a total transaction of $382,336.38.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CFO Joseph P. Pellegrino, Jr. sold 807 shares of the firm’s stock in a transaction on Monday, December 27th.
-The shares were sold at an average price of $52.00, for a total transaction of $41,964.00.
+In other news, CFO Joseph P. Pellegrino, Jr. sold 807 shares of the firm’s stock in a transaction dated Monday, December 27th.
+The stock was sold at an average price of $52.00, for a total transaction of $41,964.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Trent G. Kamke sold 7,929 shares of the firm’s stock in a transaction dated Wednesday, March 2nd.
+The stock was sold at an average price of $48.22, for a total value of $382,336.38.
 The disclosure for this sale can be found here.
-Corporate insiders own 14.10% of the company’s stock.
+Company insiders own 16.50% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-MML Investors Services LLC grew its holdings in LeMaitre Vascular by 4.6% in the 4th quarter.
-MML Investors Services LLC now owns 6,066 shares of the medical instruments supplier’s stock worth $305,000 after acquiring an additional 264 shares during the last quarter.
-State of Tennessee Treasury Department grew its holdings in LeMaitre Vascular by 22.9% in the 4th quarter.
-State of Tennessee Treasury Department now owns 10,968 shares of the medical instruments supplier’s stock worth $551,000 after acquiring an additional 2,047 shares during the last quarter.
-Sei Investments Co. grew its holdings in LeMaitre Vascular by 6.0% in the 4th quarter.
-Sei Investments Co. now owns 18,346 shares of the medical instruments supplier’s stock worth $974,000 after acquiring an additional 1,033 shares during the last quarter.
-Cubist Systematic Strategies LLC grew its holdings in LeMaitre Vascular by 14.3% in the 4th quarter.
-Cubist Systematic Strategies LLC now owns 23,165 shares of the medical instruments supplier’s stock worth $1,164,000 after acquiring an additional 2,903 shares during the last quarter.
-Finally, California State Teachers Retirement System grew its holdings in LeMaitre Vascular by 5.3% in the 4th quarter.
-California State Teachers Retirement System now owns 26,671 shares of the medical instruments supplier’s stock worth $1,340,000 after acquiring an additional 1,338 shares during the last quarter.
-85.82% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+BlackRock Inc. grew its stake in LeMaitre Vascular by 1.0% during the fourth quarter.
+BlackRock Inc. now owns 3,147,424 shares of the medical instruments supplier’s stock worth $158,097,000 after purchasing an additional 31,590 shares during the period.
+California State Teachers Retirement System grew its stake in LeMaitre Vascular by 5.3% during the fourth quarter.
+California State Teachers Retirement System now owns 26,671 shares of the medical instruments supplier’s stock worth $1,340,000 after purchasing an additional 1,338 shares during the period.
+State of Tennessee Treasury Department grew its stake in LeMaitre Vascular by 22.9% during the fourth quarter.
+State of Tennessee Treasury Department now owns 10,968 shares of the medical instruments supplier’s stock worth $551,000 after purchasing an additional 2,047 shares during the period.
+Sei Investments Co. grew its stake in LeMaitre Vascular by 6.0% during the fourth quarter.
+Sei Investments Co. now owns 18,346 shares of the medical instruments supplier’s stock worth $974,000 after purchasing an additional 1,033 shares during the period.
+Finally, Stifel Financial Corp grew its stake in LeMaitre Vascular by 18.8% in the fourth quarter.
+Stifel Financial Corp now owns 40,096 shares of the medical instruments supplier’s stock valued at $2,014,000 after acquiring an additional 6,342 shares during the period.
+Institutional investors own 85.82% of the company’s stock.

 LeMaitre Vascular Company Profile (Get Rating)